-- Progress Payment Requests (PPR): Applicants can submit progress payment requests for completed work at specific milestones.
+- Progress Payment Requests (PPR): Applicants authorized representative, or selected REIC can submit progress payment requests for completed work at specific milestones30.
 The Program will start processing the payment once it determines that the progress payment request complies with all Program requirements.
-A retainage of up to 20% will be deducted from the requested amount. - Final Progress Payment Request (Final PPR): This constitutes the payment of the retained amount to reach 100% disbursement of the awarded amount.
-This payment will be processed after completion of the System's commissioning and interconnection package submission to the electric power utility.
+A retain of up to 20% will be deducted from the requested amount. - Final Progress Payment Request (Final PPR): Applicants, authorized representative, or selected REIC can submit the final progress payment request once the project has been completed.
+The request shall include all system installation-related costs, including but not limited to PV modules, batteries, inverters, and cabling.
+This payment will be processed after completing the System's commissioning and interconnection package submission to the electric power utility. - Final System Validation Payment: This constitutes the payment of the retained amount from the progress payment requests to reach 100% disbursement of the awarded amount.
+However, if the total requested in the progress payment requests is less than the amount awarded, the Final System Validation Payment will be limited accordingly.
 Payment will be subject to a Final System Validation Monitoring site visit by a Program representative.